dodobird181/i-hate-ai-music-on-youtube/README.md

+Used blocklis of AI youtube channels from: https://surasshu.com/blocklist-for-ai-music-on-youtube/.

 # Project Idea:
 Create an indexed search / website for youtube specifically targeting people who want to listen to music on youtube that isn't made with AI.
 ## Methodology: